bright/new-www/_posts/2017-12-12-spring-mvc-multi-tenacy.md

 }
 ```

 The `ThreadPoolPropertiesCalculator` calculates how concurrent threads and how big the requests queue should be for particular tenant or tenants group.
-Then for each tenat group, in particular a single tenant, we create a `TenantTaskCoordinator` responsible for calculating and enforcing limits on concurrently handled requests.
+Then for each tenant group, in particular a single tenant, we create a `TenantTaskCoordinator` responsible for calculating and enforcing limits on concurrently handled requests.
 Further down we decorate the `Callable` representing the actual request handling with security delegation, locale configuration and request attributes setup.
 Finally, we ask the `TenantTaskCoordinator` to execute the decorated job with a configured timeout.

 The last piece of the puzzle, namely `TenantTaskCoordinator` requires a separate blog post so stay tuned.